sskorol/test-data-supplier/README.md

 ### IAnnotationTransformer restriction

-TestNG restrict users in amount of **IAnnotationTransformer** implementations.
+TestNG restricts users in a number of **IAnnotationTransformer** implementations.
 You may have not more than a single transformer within project's scope.
-As **test-data-supplier** uses this interface for its internal staff, you won't be able to apply your own implementation.
+As **test-data-supplier** uses this interface for its internal stuff, you won't be able to apply your own implementation.

-In case if you still need to add your own **IAnnotationTransformer**, you have to implement the following interface:
+In case if you still need to add a custom **IAnnotationTransformer**, you have to implement the following interface:

 ```java
 public class IAnnotationTransformerInterceptorImpl implements IAnnotationTransformerInterceptor {